patrickbucher/read-think-write/content/more-thoughts-on-minimalism.md

 display that allows me to read programming books quite comfortably.
-I just discovered that I can upload my own fonts, and with a combination of the font Bitter (which I also use on this page), Lato, and Fantasque Sans Mono, reading technical books on that device finally became pleasure.
+I just discovered that I can upload my own fonts, and with a combination of the font Bitter (which I also use on this page), Lato, and Fantasque Sans Mono, reading technical books on that device finally became a pleasure.

 It's pleasurable enough that I decided to get rid of most of my technical books that I bought in a print/ebook bundle, only retaining the ebooks I can download